Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Better Odor Control

 Because stainless steel is non-porous, it doesn’t absorb moisture or odor.
-Smells are more likely to stay in the litter rather than lingering in the box itself.
+Smells stay in the litter instead of lingering in the box itself.

 Long-Term Durability

 Stainless steel is much harder than plastic, so it resists scratches, stains, and warping.
-With normal use, a stainless steel litter box can last for many years.
+With normal use, it can last for many years without needing replacement.

 Easier Cleaning

-Waste and litter dust tend to rinse off quickly from the smooth metal surface, which can make routine cleaning faster and simpler.
+Waste and litter dust rinse off quickly from the smooth surface, which makes routine cleaning faster and simpler.

 A More Hygienic Surface

-Since stainless steel doesn’t trap bacteria the way worn plastic can, the litter box area is often easier to keep sanitary.
+Since it doesn’t trap bacteria the way worn plastic can, the litter box area is easier to keep sanitary over time.

 Cons of Stainless Steel Litter Boxes